MatevzVidovic/trisense-project/README.md

 ## Limitations

 - We use the tiny YOLOv4 model, as the weights for the full model are not available anymore.
-- We run the project on WSL2 18.04.06, as the required CUDA toolkit version works only with Ubuntu 18, 16, and 14.
+- The required CUDA toolkit (10.01) works with older graphics cards- we therefore cannot use the GPU approach.
-- We use tensorflow-gpu==2.4.0 instead of tensorflow-gpu==2.3.0rc0, as the latter is not available via PyPy anymore.
+- We use tensorflow==2.3.1 instead of tensorflow==2.3.0rc0, as the latter is not available via PyPy anymore.
 - We add scipy to the dependencies, as it must have been ommited by mistake in the original project.

 ## Quick overview of the original project